Shell wins appeal against order to cut emissions – DW – 11/12/2024

 In a verdict handed down this morning, a Dutch appeals court struck down a 2021 ruling ordering oil and gas giant Shell to cut emissions by 45% by 2030 from 2019 levels.

 The court agreed with the original ruling that "protection from dangerous climate change is a human right."
-However it ruled that Shell has the right to decide for itself how it will cut emissions.
+However, it ruled that while the oil and gas giant has a responsibility to reduce its emissions, Shell has the right to decide how it will make these cuts.

+Friends of the Earth Netherlands (Milieudefensie), which initially led the complaint against Shell in 2019, saw some positives, despite its court win in 2021 being overturned.

+"This hurts," said Donald Pols, Director of Friends of the Earth Netherlands.
+"At the same time, we see that this case has ensured that big polluters are not inviolable and has further fueled the debate about their responsibility in countering dangerous climate change.
+That is why we continue to crack down on big polluters like Shell.”

 The initial landmark May 2021 court judgmentsubsequently appealed by Shell — one of the world's largest corporate emitters of fossil fuels — extended to both the company's own emissions and those produced by people when burning its products, like its gas in their cars.